haxiomic/dotfiles/README.md

 ###Installation
 ###### Regular
-- Customise the user specific aliases and settings in .user_config
 - Put the .bash_profile, .inputrc & .user_config into your home directory (`cd ~`)
 - Open the .terminal or .itermcolors file and change profile preferences to set it as the default